 Music by local legend Richmond Talbott

 Richmond Talbott (aka Steve Talbot aka T.A.
 Talbott) was born in Washington D.C.in 1936.
 He grew up in the San Francisco Bay area and didn't have an ideal childhood having lost his mother at a young age and having a strained relationship with his father.
 Turned on to music by local radio, he learned guitar and after a short time in college and service in the Air Force he entered the Bay area music scene in 1959 or so.
 Music collector and producer Chris Strachwitz wrote that Talbott was "overwhelmed by the idea that one man could make so much music with just a guitar."
-The Berkeley music scene had an endless musical hrorizon and Talbott played Carter Family tunes with old-time musicians Crabgrass, skiffle style with The Skid Band, and he played the blues.
+The Berkeley music scene had an endless musical horizon and Talbott played Carter Family tunes with old-time musicians Crabgrass, skiffle style with The Skid Band, and he played the blues.
 Guitar instructor and radio host Rolf Cahn said this of Richmond: “Unlike most musicians, he knew what he wanted to play even before he learned to play…” He played old time blues.
 Cahn also said: “His approach to the instrument was one of quiet certainty.”

 In his encyclopedic history of the folk music revival of the 1950’s and 60’s “Which Side Are You On?”
-(Continuum Press, 2005), musician and scholar Dick Weissman wrote: “Steve Talbot had a reputation for being a fine blues and ragtime guitarist, but he made his livig on the railroad.”
+(Continuum Press, 2005), musician and scholar Dick Weissman wrote: “Steve Talbot had a reputation for being a fine blues and ragtime guitarist, but he made his living on the railroad.”
 Talbot’s day job was as a brakeman for Southern Pacific.
 Railroad buff and guitar genius John Fahey wrote and recorded “Steve Talbott at the Keddie Wye” as an instrumental tribute to Talbot’s railroad work (Keddie is a “town” and transfer station in the Feather River Canyon, and a ‘wye” is a track in the form of a "Y" which leads from a main line and is used for turning trains around in a restricted area like a canyon.

 When not riding the rails over the Sierras and across the west Talbott was performing in clubs and bars and at house jams from the north Bay to the south Bay.
 During this time Berkeley was awash with talented guitarists.
 Along with Talbott and Cahn, there was Steve Mann, Tom Hobson, Perry Lederman, Billy Roberts, Larry Hanks and Jorma “Jerry” Kaukonen.
 Between 1962 and ’64 Texas transplant Janis Joplin performed in an acoustic trio with rotating guitarists: Kaukonen, Talbott, Mann, and Hanks.